New York State Department of Labor: Origins and early reforms (1880s–1920s)

-1930s
+The New Deal (1930s)

 In 1933, the Prevailing Rates of Wage amendment to the NYS Labor Law charged the Industrial Commissioner with determining wages to be paid on all public works of the State (except those done for a city).

-After the Social Security Act of 1935 authorized unemployment insurance for the jobless, NYS DOL created the Division of Unemployment Insurance, which soon merged with the State Employment Service.
+After the Wagner–Peyser Act of 1933 created the United States Employment Service and the Social Security Act of 1935 authorized unemployment insurance for the jobless, NYS DOL created the Division of Unemployment Insurance, which soon merged with the State Employment Service.

-The New York Unemployment Insurance Law was enacted in April 1935 and codified at Article 18 of the Labor Law and made employers of 4 people over 13 weeks (or more) liable for taxes, excluding government, agriculture, religious, scientific, literary, or educational organizations.
-The New York Court of Appeals and US Supreme Court (by an evenly split court) upheld the law in 1936 in Chamberlin, Inc. v.
-Andrews (271 N.Y.
-1, affirmed per curiam 299 U.S. 515, rehearing denied 301 U.S. 714).
+The New York Unemployment Insurance Law was enacted in April 1935 and codified at Article 18 of the Labor Law and made employers of 4 people over 13 weeks (or more) liable for taxes, excluding government, agriculture, religious, scientific, literary, or educational organizations, and also authorized state employment districts and offices (to become the New York State Employment Service).
+A Division of Unemployment Insurance was established within the department to administer the act.
+The New York Court of Appeals and US Supreme Court (by an evenly split court) upheld the law in 1936.

-The New York State Employment Relations Act, also known as NYSERA, SERA, or the Little Wagner Act, and codified at Article 20 of the Labor Law, was enacted in 1937 and modeled after the National Labor Relations Act of 1935.
+The New York State Employment Relations Act, also known as the State Labor Relations Act, SERA, or the Little Wagner Act, and codified at Article 20 of the Labor Law, was enacted in 1937 and modeled after the National Labor Relations Act of 1935.

 In 1937, the rule-making and variance-granting power of the DOL's Industrial Board was transferred to the Board of Standards and Appeals.
-The Industrial Board retained jurisdiction only in workmen’s compensation cases.
-The Labor Relations Board was established at this time to supervise labor-management relations, and the State Board of Mediation was set up to mediate settlements in labor disputes, carrying on services that had been provided since 1886.
-Also in 1937, New York passed a minimum wage law protecting women and minors.
+The Industrial Board retained jurisdiction only in adjudicating workmen’s compensation cases in the first instance.
+The Labor Relations Board was established to supervise labor-management relations.
+The State Board of Mediation was set up to mediate settlements in labor disputes, carrying on services that had been provided since 1886.
+And the state passed a minimum wage law protecting women and minors.

 The Fair Labor Standards Act of 1938 set a national minimum wage standard and a forty hour work week, and in this same year, an amendment to the New York State Constitution established a "Bill of Rights" for working people.
 The Unemployment Insurance Appeal Board (UIAB) was also established in 1938, to hear appeals from claimants or employers dissatisfied with departmental administrative determinations.

-1940s
+Expansion (1940s–1970s)

 In January 1942, for the duration of World War II, the President of the United States absorbed the New York State Employment Service into the National Manpower Program.

 In 1944, New York State’s Minimum Wage Law was amended to include men.

 In 1945, the NYS Industrial Board was replaced by the Workmen’s Compensation Board.

 The National Manpower Program ended in 1946, and control of the Employment Service was returned to New York State.
 Also in this year, New York first passed laws regulating the hours which minors could work during non-school hours.

-1960s to 1990s

-1960s

 The Taylor Law (Public Employees Fair Employment Act) of 1967 defines the rights and limitations of unions for public employees.